Process management

 2. Optionally, you can test your Process, either by clicking Test process to test it in isolation, or by clicking Test AI Agent to also test whether it gets triggered when you want it to.

 3. To publish your Process, beside the Inactive toggle at the top of the page, click the toggle so it says Active.
-As soon as you do, your AI Agent starts using your new Process with customers.
+As soon as you do, your AI Agent starts using your new Process with end users.

 Not all blocks that are available in Processes are supported across all channels.